Director-general Audrey Azoulay: UNESCO members must support peace 'in the long term'

-Category: World Hits: 1The director-general of UNESCO, Audrey Azoulay, gave an interview to FRANCE 24 in Tunis from the emblematic ruins of Carthage.
+Category: World Hits: 4The director-general of UNESCO, Audrey Azoulay, gave an interview to FRANCE 24 in Tunis from the emblematic ruins of Carthage.
 She urged member states to put education higher on the agenda and to support peace "in the long term", for example in Iraq's Mosul, where UNESCO is working to restore a cultural heritage destroyed by war.

 Read more https://www.france24.com/en/tv-shows/the-interview/20210608-director-general-audrey-azoulay-unesco-members-must-support-peace-in-the-long-term